carlosgavina/corejs/documentation.md

 ### Catching Router Events

-All Core.js objects are events enabled, a new `$$.App` object stores important global events like routing.
+All Core.js objects are Events enabled, a new `$$.App` object stores important global events, such as the Routing, or in english, detects changes in the UL and fires events accordingly.

 ```js